- 30 grams Luke Warm Water

 Created for Louise, my honeydove, by your adoring hubby.

 Mwuh, Mwuh.
-Yep, finally 'nailled' the recipe, perfect scones!
+Yep, finally 'nailed' the recipe, perfect Savoury Scones!

 This recipe was provided to you by a Thermomix ® customer and has not been tested by Vorwerk Thermomix ® or Thermomix ® in Australia and New Zealand.